Earth and Space

 Our Science exploration in Spring 1 will be on Earth and Space.
 We will learn about the movement of the Earth and other planets relative to the sun in our solar system, understanding how they orbit the sun and are kept in order by gravity, thereby drawing on our previous learning about forces.
 We will also focus our attention on the movement of the moon relative to the Earth.
 Finally, we will learn how the Earth's tilt causes day and night, and investigate the sun's apparent movement across the sky.

 Vocabulary: planet, solar system, star, sun, moon, lunar, forces, gravity, orbit, tilt.

-Our indoor PE will continue to develop our knowledge and ability in dance.
-We will be creating movements and linking these together to perform a choreographed dance routine on the theme of space, using space-themed music, including Holst's Planet suite.
-Our outdoor PE will be Danish Long Ball, where we will be building on our rounders skills and dodgeball ability.
+Our indoor PE will develop our knowledge and ability in dance.
+We will be creating movements and linking these together to perform a choreographed dance routine on the theme of space, using space-themed music.
+Our outdoor PE will be Multi-Skills.

 Vocabulary: dance, choreograph, movement, link, rhythm, co-ordination, interpretation, balance, static, pattern, dynamic, agile, agility.

 In Computing, our Space-themed learning continues as we meet the Mars Rover automated vehicle.
 We will explore how and why the Mars Rover transfers data.
 We will understand how messages can be sent using binary code.

 Vocabulary: binary, code, communicate, construction, data, design, transmission, discovery, distance, input, output, Mars Rover, Moon, numerical, radio signal, sequence, technology, numerical, 8-bit binary, instruction.

 In DT, we will be learning about different shapes and how to combine them in fabric, as well as investigating how mechanical systems work.